WebberZone/add-to-all/readme.txt

 = 2.2.0 =

 * Bug fixes:
-	* Fixed sanitization of shortcode inputs.
+	* Fixed sanitization of shortcode and block inputs.

 = 2.1.1 =